ndhorton/rb120/notes/rb129/spot/spot_questions.md

 **What is OOP and why is it important?**

  Object Oriented Programming is a programming paradigm intended to solve the problems of building and maintaining large, complex software projects.
-OOP provides facilities such as encapsulation, inheritance, and polymorphism in order to reduce code dependencies, avoid the problems of global state, and improve the scalability and maintainability of code
+OOP provides facilities such as encapsulation, inheritance, and polymorphism in order to reduce code dependencies and improve the scalability and maintainability of code

 As non-OOP programs grow in scale and complexity, there can be a tendency for a program to become a mass of dependencies, with every part of the code base dependent on many other parts.
 This can make programs difficult to maintain, since any change or addition to one part could cause a ripple of adverse effects throughout